1 Samwaise Court

 If you'd like to become a member, please use our contact form.

-The current 57 acres of Leavesden Country Park is the former site of the Leavesden Asylum for Idiots and Imbeciles and one of 6 institution erected by the Metropolitan Asylums Board which was established in 1867 to administer care for the numerous "quiet and harmless imbeciles" who were an all too familiar sight in the streets of metropolitan London during those times.
+The current 57 acres of Leavesden Country Park is the former site of the Leavesden Asylum/Hospital and was constructed by the Metropolitan Asylums Board between 1868 and 1870 for the purpose of “administering care for the numerous quiet and harmless imbeciles" who were an all too familiar sight in the streets of metropolitan London during those times.

 By October of the following year there were 739 male and 899 female patients.
 An 1881 census recorded a local population of 3,643.
 This included a total population of 2,085 in the renamed Metropolitan District Asylum (1638 patients and 447 staff), 639 residents in the St Pancras Workhouse Orphanage/Schools (located across the road) and an Abbots Langley Parish population of 919.